basemkhirat/elasticsearch/README.md

 }
 ```

-As you can see, the original value of the column is passed to the accessor, allowing you to manipulate and return the value.
-To access the value of the
+As you can see, the original value of the field is passed to the accessor, allowing you to manipulate and return the value.
+To access the value of the accessor,
-accessor, you may simply access the `title` attribute on a model instance:
+you may simply access the `title` attribute on a model instance:
 ```php
 $post = App\Post::find(1);